odoo/documentation/crm/salesteam/manage/create_salesperson.rst

 .. tip::

-	You can also add a new salesperson on the fly from your sales team even before he is registered as an Odoo user.
+	You can also add a new salesperson on the fly from your sales team even before he is registered as an Twenty20 user.
 	From the above screenshot, click on "Create" to add your salesperson and enter his name and email address.
 	After saving, the salesperson will receive an invite containing a link to set his password.
 	You will then be able to define his accesses rights under the :menuselection:`Settings --> Users` menu.